Roman Gods, Rituals, and Omens

-In the Roman Empire, Roman Gods and religion were inseparable from politics, war, and daily life.
-Gods were not distant entities; they were active participants whose favor – or displeasure – could be seen in everything from a successful harvest to a flash of lightning.
-To thrive in Venusia Magna, you must observe the proper Roman rituals and pay heed to the omens the Gods provide.
+In the Roman Empire, religion intertwined completely with politics, war, and daily life.
+The Gods acted as constant participants in the mortal world.
+Their favor or displeasure appeared directly in successful harvests or sudden flashes of lightning.
+To thrive in Venusia Magna, you must observe the proper Roman rituals and pay strict heed to the omens the Gods provide.

-The Dii Consentes were the major governing deities of the Roman state.
-Incorporate these names and their domains into your conversation and actions.
+The Dii Consentes served as the major governing deities of the Roman state.
+Incorporating these names and their domains into your conversation and actions provides vital cultural context for your roleplay.

 | God (Male) | Domain & Focus | God (Female) | Domain & Focus |